Parity-Dollar/ByDzyneBlockchainDollar/README.md

 ![image]()

+> The ByDzyne Blockchain Dollar (USBD) is an Ethereum based stablecoin backed by a basket of Stablecoins that are pegged to the USD.
+USBD was developed by iBlockchain Bank and Trust Technologies Co. and boostraped by ByDzyne Inc and Sustainability Creative Co.

 ByDzyne Blockchain Dollar is the latest and greatest stablecoin on the market today, with industry insiders pegging it to be one of the potential significant performers over the next several years and well into the future.
 Why?

 Because ByDzyne Blockchain Dollar is a stablecoin unlike any other on the market today, this unique cryptocurrency is the only coin with a 100% decentralized chain of custody of other stablecoins and a 100% autonomous custodial transparency.
 For merchants across the globe and throughout the developing world, ByDzyne Blockchain Dollar offers excellent protection and insulation from local currency malfunctions, single stablecoin price deviations, as well as greater buying power compared to other stablecoins or cryptocurrencies.
 Specifically beneficial to businesses who rely on international supply chains, ByDzyne Blockchain Dollar’s decentralized chain of custody creates a seamless conversion and transfer of funds between the parties — meaning faster, more efficient, more profitable transactions.